oudeng/oudeng.github.io/_posts/2022-11-8-CLIP-Interrogator.md

 ---

 [CLIP Interrogator](https://huggingface.co/spaces/pharma/CLIP-Interrogator) is an interesting stable diffusion demo of Text-to-image prompt inversion, i.e., output the image description text by inputting an image.
+It might be similar to the [GAN Inversion](https://github.com/weihaox/awesome-gan-inversion).

 <!--more-->